-Here are a set of four images shot using a single light setup.
+Here are a set of four images from a shoot with Helen Diaz shot using a single light setup.

 I came across these set of images from a studio session with the UK model Helen Diaz.
 I might call them a bit of a vintage set as they were from a few years ago.
 When I was just starting to get into working with models and lighting in a studio-based setting.
 They stood out in the LR catalogue and I decided to work them up to put into a blog post.